55+ Best Instagram Spots in San Francisco for Unique Photos

 Surfer underneath the Golden Gate Bridge at Fort Point, San Francisco

-• Golden Gate Overlook: In my opinion, this area is a playground for getting classic and unique Golden Gate Bridge photos.
-Here you’ll find the two famous Cypress Trees framing the Golden Gate Bridge, but there are also remnants of an old fort and multiple pathways where you can find your own unique perspective on the bridge.
+This area is a playground for classic and unique Golden Gate Bridge photos.
+Here, you’ll find the two famous Cypress Trees framing the Golden Gate Bridge, but there are also remnants of an old fort and multiple pathways where you can find your own unique perspective on the bridge.

 Woman overlooking the Golden Gate Bridge in between two trees